 The period of the first filling (February to November 1960) coincided with a very wet summer (June onwards) followed by an exceptionally wet autumn (around 425 mm of rain fell in October at Erto: Müller 1964) (Fig. 10).
-Significant movement of the northern slopes of Mt Toc began in late September.
-Critically, it is often overlooked that during the first filling of the reservoir, the rate of movement decreased markedly during the first four days of November, even while the reservoir level was still rising, because it had stopped raining (Müller 1964; Hendron and Patton 1985).
+Significant movement of the northern slopes of Mt.
+Toc began in late September.
+Critically, it is often overlooked that during the first filling of the reservoir, the rate of movement decreased markedly during the first 4 days of November, even whilst the reservoir level was still rising, because it had stopped raining (Müller 1964; Hendron and Patton 1985).
 Semenza (2001, 2010, footnote 39) reported springs located 'at the base of the mass' (of the ancient landslide) with one in particular noted below the northwestern corner of the Pian del Toc, i.e. only a short distance from the eastern edge of the November 1960 landslide (Fig. 2).
-According to this observation which indicates significant macropore drainage (even if not correctly associated with the future failure surface position), it is also possible that the decrease of movement rate would have been even steeper if a 70-metre depth of the lower gorge slope had not been inundated, because this may have impeded groundwater drainage from the toe of the landslide mass.
+According to this observation which indicates significant macropore drainage (even if not correctly associated with the future failure surface position), it is also possible that the decrease of movement rate would have been even steeper if a 70-m depth of the lower gorge slope had not been inundated, because this may have impeded groundwater drainage from the toe of the landslide mass.

 Rainfall fell to more normal levels as the reservoir level was reduced to allow the bypass tunnel to be built, and movement of the entire mountainside stopped.
-During the second filling of the reservoir (October 1961 to December 1962), rainfall was normal and measured ground movements were of the order of 1-2 mm d-1.
-With the external water level significantly higher than the 650 m attained in November 1960, the unstable mass did not accelerate significantly during the second filling until another period of exceptional rainfall (>300 mm during 20 days in late October/early November 1962), with prior small accelerations during April-July 1962 also correlating with somewhat higher rainfall.
+During the second filling of the reservoir (October 1961 to December 1962), rainfall was normal and measured ground movements were of the order of 1-2 mm day-1.
+With the external water level significantly higher than the 650 m attained in November 1960, the unstable mass did not accelerate significantly during the second filling until another period of exceptional rainfall (> 300 mm during 20 days in late October/early November 1962), with prior small accelerations during April-July 1962 also correlating with somewhat higher rainfall.
 The small ongoing movements probably resulted from propagation of cracks formed during the first filling and, as such, may be expected to have continued irrespective of internal or external water conditions.
 The final acceleration in August 1963, that ultimately continued to the landslide, can also be seen to relate to higher rainfall, though not as high as the previous accelerations.
-All three of the major accelerations, i.e. in November 1960, December 1962 and August 1963, coincided with distinct phases of seismic activity (Delle Rose 2012) as examined in Section 2.6 (below).
-The strong correlation of movement rates with rainfall, whilst not necessarily implying a causal relationship, nevertheless indicates that C4 may not be valid.
+All three of the major accelerations, i.e. in November 1960,

-Figure 10.
-Composite graph of 15-day rainfall totals at Erto (derived from data presented in Hendron and Patton 1985, Appendix A), reservoir water level elevation and movement rates in the lower western part of the developing landslide (Müller 1964), for the period 15 January 1960 to 9 October 1963 inclusive.
+Fig. 10 Composite graph of 15-day rainfall totals at Erto (derived from data presented in Hendron and Patton 1985, Appendix A), reservoir water level elevation and movement rates in the lower western part of the developing landslide (Müller 1964), for the period 15 January 1960 to 9 October 1963 inclusive